hamzeh-shaghlil/terrform-task/README.md

 - An EC2 instance of type t2.micro based on a Debian Stretch Image.
 - A Loadbalancer forwarding incoming requests to the EC2 instance.
-- The EC2 instance runs an Nginx webserver serving one HTML file (index.html cloned from a Github repo).
+- The EC2 instance runs a Nginx webserver serving one HTML file (index.html cloned from a Github repo).
 - The Nginx is a Docker container started on the EC2 instance (DockerFile cloned from a GitHub repo).